nikobatzi1990/nikobatzi1990/README.md

 - 👋 Hi, I’m Nicole!
-- 👀 I’m interested in becoming a programmer!
+- 👀 I’m interested in becoming a software engineer!
-- 🌱 I’m currently learning HTML, CSS, and JavaScript.
+- 🌱 I’m currently learning JavaScript, PostgreSQL, and React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...